c-njoro/Hotel-POS/README.md

 before you run the program,

-add .env to backend and add the following:
+# Add .env to backend and add the following:

 PORT=5000(the port you want the database to run on) LOCAL_KEY=your mongodb local URI
 (you can also use the live one if you have a live mongo db account)

-add .env.local to frontend and add the following:
+# Add .env.local to frontend and add the following:
-# Authentications
+Authentications
 NEXTAUTH_URL=http://localhost:3000(the port the frontend is running on) NEXTAUTH_SECRET=(generate a random key)